Are you about to start your FARM Service Rotation? Keep on reading to find out more.

 Benson GJ, Thurmon JC.
 Regional analgesia of food animals.
 In: JL Howard, editor.
 Food Animal Therapy, 2nd edition.
 W.B.Saunders 1986:71-83.

-- The diagnosis of displaced abomasum and its treatment.
+- The diagnosis of the displaced abomasum and its treatment.

 Saint Jean GD, Hull BL, Hoffsis GF, Rings MD.
 Comparison of the different surgical techniques for the correction of abomasal problems.
 Comp Cont Educ Pract Vet 1987; 9(11):F377-F384.
 Ames KN, Left displaced abomasum.
 Agri Pract.
 1987; 8(3):11-14.